 Said Neutrino blast rips through the delicate sails, thus ripping the ship apart.

 So the movie goes, one head-desk awkward dunsel after the next and yes, you shouldn't need a basic understanding of science to enjoy a movie, not even a science fiction movie.
-But just as a drama must be dramatic and a comedy must be funny, a science fiction movie must get the science right.
+But just as a drama must be dramatic and a comedy must be comic, a science fiction movie must get the science right - or at least not get it so wrong that it becomes supernatural.
 And when the movie makers want to take imaginative liberties?